 Provide Content Upgrades

-Everyone wants bonus content.
+Everyone wants a bonus value.
 In exchange for giving them the extra content and sticking around, you can ask people’s email address, register for a free account, or participate in a survey.
 The following is a list of content upgrades ideas that you can use to effectively increase user engagement and get more leads in the process:

 - PDF Blog Posts Roundup: A content upgrade that is easy to create and offer.
 If you have a valuable series of articles, compile them into an ebook and offer it to users that want to browse your content on their Kindle device or maybe even print it and read it later.